Automattic/wp-calypso/packages/composite-checkout/README.md

  - [CheckoutStepBody](#CheckoutStepBody) (optional) can be used to render something that looks like a checkout step.
 A series of these can be used to create a semantic form.
  - [CheckoutSteps](#CheckoutSteps) (with [CheckoutStep](#CheckoutStep) children) can be used to create a series of steps that are joined by "Continue" buttons which are hidden and displayed as needed.
  - [CheckoutStep](#CheckoutStep) (optional) children of `CheckoutSteps` can be used to create a series of steps that are joined by "Continue" buttons which are hidden and displayed as needed.
+ - [Button](#Button) (optional) a generic button component that can be used to match the button styles of those buttons used inside the package (like the continue button on each step).

 Each `CheckoutStep` has an `isCompleteCallback` prop, which will be called when the "Continue" button is pressed.
 It can perform validation on that step's contents to determine if the form should continue to the next step.
 If the function returns true, the form continues to the next step, otherwise it remains on the same step.
 If the function returns a `Promise`, then the "Continue" button will change to "Please wait…" until the Promise resolves allowing for async operations.
 The value resolved by the Promise must be a boolean; true to continue, false to stay on the current step.